oloko64/binconf/README.md

 ---

+### Deprecated Features

+The `serde_yaml` library is currently [unmaintained](https://github.com/dtolnay/serde-yaml/releases/tag/0.9.34).
+Although it still functions, I recommend using `serde_json` or `serde_toml` as alternatives while a new replacement is being developed.

+---

 You can also save the configuration using `toml`, `json`, `yaml` and `ron`.
 You need to enable the respective feature for this. **(hash validation is not supported for `toml`, `json`, `yaml` or `ron`)**

 ### Optional Features